pepperberry/RoboticArm/README.md

 3. Learn how to code a simple robot arm program and download the Adafruit libraries.
 4. Create your first ROS2 package.
 5. Code in ROS2.
+6.  .URDF's and 3d modeling the robotic arm

 ## Objective 1: Set Up the Raspberry Pi with Linux Ubuntu and ROS2 Jazzy